Xenyr/OpenVPNWrapper/README.md

 ![LinkScreenshot](Images/LinkScreenshot.jpg)

 Enable OpenVPN on your NAS.
-Make sure that IPv6 for OpenVPN on your NAS is supported by your NAS (for QNAP, [which does not support IPv6 VPN officially], you can use a workaround which will be explained further on [later](#enabling-ipv6-openvpn-on-qnap)).
+Make sure that IPv6 for OpenVPN is supported by your NAS (for QNAP, [which does not support IPv6 VPN officially], you can use a workaround which will be explained further on [later](#enabling-ipv6-openvpn-on-qnap)).
 Download the OpenVPN configuration file from the NAS and store it in the *config* folder of OpenVPN (```C:\Program Files\OpenVPN\config```):